-IBSA holds its General Assembly every four years.
-The Assembly is the supreme governing body of the Federation.
-Nine General Assemblies have been held to date:
+IBSA holds its general assembly every four years.
+The assembly is the supreme governing body of the federation.
+Eleven general assemblies have been held to date:

 - Paris, France: April 1981

 - Hurdal, Norway: 27 - 29 May 1985

 - Formia, Italy: 2 - 4 June 1989